Student Success Stories

 Eldar came to CMU from Sterlitamak, Russia, via Uzbekistan and Vienna, Missouri.
 His exemplary academic efforts at Central earned him many and varied recognitions during his four year undergraduate career, including admission into Pi Gamma Mu, the international social science honor society, and the General Lewis M. Means Award for Excellence in the Study of Political Science.
 He received his bachelor's degree with honors in political science.
 During his undergraduate days Eldar worked as a student employee for CMU's Office of Admissions, and played trombone in the Eagles Marching and Concert Bands.
 He also served as a research assistant for Dr. John Carter, working with the professor on a research monograph that will be published as a book during 2013.
 In fall 2013 Eldar will begin graduate studies in political science at the University of Missouri, where he has been selected for a graduate research assistantship, and a full waiver of tuition and fees.

 Cameron M. Yates '13

-Cameron came to CMU from Hallsville, Mo. with interests in criminal justice and the study of law.
+Cameron came to CMU from Hallsville, Missouri with interests in criminal justice and the study of law.
 He was active in theatrical productions, and took a leading role in Chi Delta social fraternity.
-Settling on a double major in CJ and political science, Cameron worked hard to prepare himself for the study of the law, earning his degree magna cum laude, earning membership in Pi Gamma Mu, the international honor society for the social sciences, and Sigma Epsilon Pi, Central Methodists general honor society for the top ten percent of graduating seniors, and receiving the Judge Andrew Jackson Higgins Award for Excellence in pre-law studies.
+Settling on a double major in CJ and political science, Cameron worked hard to prepare himself for the study of the law, earning his degree magna cum laude, earning membership in Pi Gamma Mu, the international honor society for the social sciences, and Sigma Epsilon Pi, Central Methodist's general honor society for the top ten percent of graduating seniors, and receiving the Judge Andrew Jackson Higgins Award for Excellence in pre-law studies.
 Cameron received a full scholarship to Indiana University Law School, beginning fall 2013.